 These reports have been produced exclusively for British Council accredited providers.
 Accredited language providers can access the reports using the download links below and a special password code.
 Please contact firstname.lastname@example.org to acquire the password code.

-We recently launched our English Language Report: Saudi Arabia, which is part of a larger collection of reports on all of the Gulf States which will be uploaded and sent in the post to all members of Accreditation UK in the near future.
-The next release in the series will be our English Language Report: Brazil.
+As a follow up to our English Language Market Report: Saudi Arabia, a larger collection of reports on all of the Gulf States will also be uploaded here and sent in the post to all members of Accreditation UK in the near future.

 Fairs and exhibitions